-Last night I read an article on Bloomberg about how the president and vice president released their financial holdings to the public.
+Last night I read an article on Bloomberg about how former vice president Joe Biden released his financial holdings to the public.

-Now I know why this administration can’t balance a freaking budget!
+Now I know why his administration couldn’t balance a freaking budget!

 Joe Biden’s Net Worth